 At present cloud plays a major role in organizations and all want to move towards the cloud.
 This has led to some confusion around management and improvement of search.
 When this was communicated with the customers, regarding the continued need for a search strategy, then somebody asks, “doesn’t the Microsoft Graph develop everything?
 Why do I still worry about search?

-Search is one of the critical points in SharePoint, it may be either in online or on-premises.
+Search is one of the critical points in SharePoint, it may be either online or on-premises.
 One should always ensure the content is properly tagged classified and indexed.
-The content can be found only if it’s properly crawled and indexed.
-SharePoint Online (Office 365) and SharePoint on-prem has key differences in how content is crawled and indexed.
+The Process of SharePoint crawling and indexing is most important so that the content can be found.
+SharePoint Online (Office 365) and SharePoint on-premise have key differences in how content is crawled and indexed.

 You can explicitly re-index a list or library to make sure that the changes are crawled, this leads to the list or library content which will be re-crawled and gives the option of start using your new managed properties in queries, query rules, and display templates.

-The breadth of connectors, coverage of different security models and data types capture the content and it makes them different from one search engine to the next, which enhance the performance (both throughput and latency), the robustness, and the ease of administration.
+The breadth of connectors, coverage of different security models and data types capture the content and it makes them different from one search engine to the next, which enhances the performance (both throughput and latency), robustness, and ease of administration.

 • SharePoint sites (from SPS2003 through SP2016)